wandb/docs/content/guides/hosting/iam/access-management/manage-organization.md

 ## Add and manage teams
-Use your organization's dashboard to create teams within your organization.
-Once an organization administrator creates a team, either the org administrator or team administrator can invite users to that team, assign or update a team member's role, automatically add new users to a team when they join your organization, remove users from a team, and manage team storage with the team's dashboard at `https://wandb.ai/<team-name>`.
+Use your organization's dashboard to create  and manage teams within your organization.
+The org administrator or a team administrator can:
+- Invite users to a team or remove users from a team.
+- Manage a team member's roles.
+- Automate the addition of users to a team when they join your organization.
+- Manage team storage with the team's dashboard at `https://wandb.ai/<team-name>`.

 <!-- If you're looking to simplify team management in your organization, refer to [Automate user and team management](./automate_iam.md). -->